-Once a new device is enrolled with an ANI certificate it begins to establish an Autonomic Control Plane (ACP) connection with all its neighbors, authenticated and authorized mutually by the devices’ ANI certificates.
+Once a new device is enrolled with an ANI certificate, it begins to establish a secure Autonomic Control Plane (ACP) connection with all its neighbors, authenticated and authorized mutually by the devices’ ANI certificates.
 This too happens without any further handholding or configuration.